sjhorn/mason_bricks/README.md

 Please read [CONTRIBUTING.md](https://github.com/sjhorn/mason_bricks/tree/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Credit

+- Thanks to [Felix Angelov](https://github.com/felangel) for creating the implementations of bloc and mason.
+- Thanks for [Luke Moody](https://github.com/LukeMoody01) as I borrowed his structure and some content for this repo

 ## Maintainers

 - [Scott Horn](https://github.com/sjhorn)